007MarkThomas/OptimizelySDKWrapper-Android/README.md

-To use this Wrapper you need to first download the Optimizely Android SDK.
+To use this Wrapper you need to first install the Optimizely Android SDK.

 https://docs.developers.optimizely.com/full-stack/docs/install-sdk-android